-- A copy of the Self-Study that was submitted to the PEC - Brief outline of the qualifications of members of the PEC - The PEC Report - Program's Response - Action Plan that responds to the issues identified in the PEC Report
+- A copy of the self-study that was submitted to the PEC (see Appendix 9.10) - Brief outline of the qualifications of members of the PEC - The report of the PEC - The organization's action plan that responds to the issues identified in the PEC report - A report on any commitments based on previous reviews and any changes to the program including evidence of continuous program improvements.

-10. ACADEMIC FREEDOM AND INTEGRITY
+10. ACADEMIC FREEDOM AND INTEGRITY STANDARD